-This guide forms part of our blog and was written by Jason, who has over 15 years experience in the roofing industry.
+This guide forms part of our blog and was written by Jason, who has over 15 years of experience in the roofing and gutter repairs industry.

-This guide is intended as a reference point for those needing to troubleshoot roof gutter issues.
+This guide is intended as a reference point for those needing to troubleshoot gutter repairs and related issues.

 We hope you find our guide useful.
 If you’re experiencing any of the following issues, we think our guide will help:

 - persistent blockages

 We will also list some things you probably shouldn’t do if you are repairing your own gutters.

 Disclaimer: This help guide was originally intended for tradespeople, but those competent with roof and ladder safety protocols may also find it useful.
 If you’re not comfortable working at heights, check out this page to see how much it costs to get a pro to clean roof gutters.

 The information below is for plastic gutters but many of our helpful tips will apply to other types of guttering as well.

 Overflows are different from leaks in that the rainwater reaches the top of the gutter and overspills.